msaelices/kxmovie/readme.md

 ### Build Instructions

 First you need to download, configure and build [FFmpeg](http://ffmpeg.org/index.html).

-For this, open console and type in:
+Before that, edit the ``Rakefile`` and change the ``SDK_VERSION`` to the one you have installed.
+Look in the ``/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/developer/SDKs/`` directory to find out what SDKs are existed in your OS

+Build the ffmpeg:

 	cd kxmovie
 	git submodule update --init
 	rake